Non-Human Identity Observability Platforms: A Comprehensive Guide

 • Automated activities: NHIs are designed to execute tasks autonomously, often without human intervention.
 While this increases efficiency, it also introduces complexity in monitoring and controlling their activities.

-The explosion of cloud computing, microservices, and DevOps practices has fueled the proliferation of NHIs.
+The explosion of cloud computing, microservices, and devops practices has fueled the proliferation of NHIs.
 Here’s why:

 • Cloud adoption: Cloud platforms rely heavily on NHIs to manage access and permissions for virtual machines, containers, and serverless functions.